Select Page

 Lomax was thrilled because he thought he found the next Robert Johnson and some real authentic country blues being played.
 What he found was really someone and something that would become something special to the blues in an entirely different way.

 But the critical factor was the impression it made on Muddy.
 He wasn’t taking himself too seriously at the time and hadn’t really been singing all that long.
-So when he heard those recording it made a big impression on him.
+So when he heard those recordings it made a big impression on him.

 “I thought, man… this boy can sing the blues, and I was suprised because I didn’t know that I sang like that.
 That was the greatest thing of my life,” he recalled later.